Should You Buy or Lease an Office Copier?

 What to Look for in a Lease

-When you’re looking to lease a copy machine, it’s not just about the hardware itself – when you’re considering this option, you need to find a lease that offers the right terms.
+When you’re looking to lease a copy machine, it’s not just about the hardware itself.
 When you are considering a lease, ask these questions:

 Are There Surprise Fees?